Need to know

 Dealers rely on car servicing to make profit

-In fact, dealers depend on servicing, parts, car finance and insurance to make their profit margins.
-A motor industry report from Deloitte found on average, nearly 30% of car dealer's profits came from servicing, while dealers lost money on new car sales.
+Why do dealerships push customers to return their cars for servicing?
+Dealers depend on servicing, parts, car finance and insurance to make their profit margins.
+A motor industry report from Deloitte found on average, almost 30% of car dealer's profits come from servicing, while dealers lost money on new car sales.

 Car servicing log books may imply that the dealer has to do the servicing, but the law says any qualified mechanic can do the job and fill in the book.

-We called 24 Toyota, Mazda and Holden dealerships across Australia in to get an idea of what consumers are being told about their rights in relation to servicing and warranties.
+In our 2016 investigation, we called 24 Toyota, Mazda and Holden dealerships across Australia to get an idea of what consumers are being told about their rights in relation to servicing and warranties.

 Three dealers gave us completely incorrect advice, saying we had to return the vehicle to a dealer to maintain the warranty.
 A number of others gave us questionable advice, or only told us we could go to an independent mechanic after we pushed them on it.